overlookmotel/walk-folder-tree/README.md

 #### filterFolders

 A regular expression for what folders to iterate into.
-First matching group defines the key used in returned object.
 Defaults to `/^[^.]/` (i.e. process all folders except those beginning with `.`)

 ```js